acg-team/tral/docs/denovo.rst

 - :ref:`Install TRAL <install>`.
 TRAL ships with the data needed for this tutorial.
 - :ref:`Install XSTREAM <XSTREAM>`.
 You can also install one or more other :ref:`tandem repeat detectors<install_denovo>` instead.
-- :ref:`Install Castor`.
+- `Install Castor <https://bitbucket.org/lorenzogatti89/castor/wiki/Home>`_.
 If you wish to realign your repeat MSA you need to have proPIP installed beforehand.

 .. todo:: write section to install castor with aligner proPIP